Understanding your rates and fees

 These updates allow us to continue delivering the service, reliability and support our customers rely on.

-Residential customers: Your Daily Supply and usage rates will be changing from 1 July, as set out in the Energy Coordination (Gas Tariffs) Regulations 2000 and will move in line with the Consumer Price Index (CPI).
+Residential customers: Your Daily Supply and usage rates will be changing from 1 July, as set out in the Energy Coordination (Gas Tariffs) Regulations 2000 and will move in line with the quarterly Consumer Price Index (CPI) of 4.09%.

 The Account Service Fee is changing from 22.07 cents per day (incl.
 GST) to 27.18 cents per day (incl.
 GST), which is an average increase of $1.56 per month.

-Small Business customers: Your Daily Supply and usage rates will be changing from 1 July, as set out in the Energy Coordination (Gas Tariffs) Regulations 2000 and will move in line with the Consumer Price Index (CPI).
+Small Business customers: Your Daily Supply and usage rates will be changing from 1 July, as set out in the Energy Coordination (Gas Tariffs) Regulations 2000 and will move in line with the quarterly Consumer Price Index (CPI) of 4.09%.

 Rates can be viewed on our gas pricing and fees page.

-1 July 2026.
-You will see these changes on your bill from this date.
+These changes take effect on 1 July 2026 and you will see these changes on your bill from this date.

 No, there is nothing for you to do.
-Everything else on your account remains the same.
-Your gas service and any existing payment arrangements will continue as usual, and if you're currently receiving a discount, it will continue to apply after the new rates take effect as well.
+Your gas service and any existing payment arrangements will continue as usual, and if you're currently receiving a discount, it will continue to apply after the new rates take effect.

 Network Operator costs are fees charged by the company that owns and maintains the gas network.
 If the Network Operator changes certain service fees, such as metering service fees, we pass these charges on to customers when the service is uesd.

-You can find more information about these on our rates and fees page.
+You can find more information on our rates and fees page.

 The Energy Coordination (Gas Tariffs) Regulations 2000 are Western Australian government regulations that set rules for how gas prices and tariffs are managed.
-They help ensure pricing is regulated and transparent.
+They help ensure pricing is structured and transparent.

 The tariff increases in Albany and Kalgoorlie have been calculated in accordance with the Energy Coordination (Gas Tariffs) Regulations 2000.

-Albany is supplied using LPG.
-LPG is more expensive for Alinta Energy to purchase than natural gas.
+Albany is supplied using LPG, which is more expensive for Alinta Energy to purchase than natural gas.

 Kalgoorlie is supplied using natural gas, but is supplied via a different gas pipeline, which impacts the cost of supplying gas there.
 Natural gas is still very competitively priced compared to alternative fuels available in Kalgoorlie.

-If you need some support, we have a range of different payment options and assistance programs to help.
+If you need some support, we have a range of payment options and assistance programs available.
+Visit Payment Assistance or call us on 13 13 58.